YanzhaoWu/WebpageTemplateFrom_rsms/index.md

 ### Extracurricular activities

-- Sports: Running and Ping-pang.
+- Sports: Running and Ping-pong.
 One of my most honorable events is that I finished the half-marathon in 2015 Hefei International Marathon Competition.
 - Literature: I love reading novels and even try to write one.

 ### Contact